What does Buddhism say about astrology, psychics, etc.?

 To make psychic powers or the like the standard is to set people with extraordinary abilities apart from regular human beings.
 This is dangerous.

 We must also keep in mind that possessing superhuman powers is no guarantee of happiness.
-As a matter of fact, from the interesting reads on the site called Askyourguide, we can see examples of those who rely on their special ability may neglect their own growth as human beings and actually become miserable as a result.
+As a matter of fact, those who rely on their special ability may neglect their own growth as human beings and actually become miserable as a result.
 (The Wisdom of the Lotus Sutra, vol. 5, p.
 139)

 Buddhism teaches that life is based on the exacting law of cause and effect, as explained in the well-known passage: “If you want to understand the causes that existed in the past, look at the results as they are manifested in the present.
 And if you want to understand what results will be manifested in the future, look at the causes that exist in the present” (“The Opening of the Eyes,” The Writings of Nichiren Daishonin, vol. 1, p.
 279).